+(2) When transmitting virtual AtoN information, i.e. the virtual/pseudo AtoN Target Flag is set to one (1), the dimensions should be set to A=B=C=D=0 (default).
+This should also be the case, when transmitting “reference point” information (see Table 73).

 Figure 41bis

 Reference point for reported position of a maritime aid to navigation, or the dimension of an aid to navigation